nate01776/speq/README.md

 It is built upon the idea that every API, regardless of protocol has a number of common design patterns, that enables a universal specification.

+In addition the describing the APIs themselves, SPEQ can:

+- Describe functional test
+- Describe integration tests
+- Describe virtualized services
+- , security and performance as well as virtualized instances of your services.

 # What APIs does SPEQ support?
 The goal of SPEQ is to support any client/server based service.
 Examples of supported APIs include: